First Time on Safari?

 Sample Safaris

-If possible, spend some time looking through this website to look at some of our sample safari itineraries.
+If possible, spend some time look at those sections of our website.
+If possible, look at some of our sample Itineraries.
 This will give you a sense of costs and specific things that you may like to do.

 Private or Group Travel?

-Many people see a group tour on a website and assume that’s the only way to do it.
-The reality is that probably only 10-20% of safari travel is done in a group format.
+Many people see a group tour advertised and assume that’s the only way to do it.
+The reality is that probably only 5-15% of safari travel is done as part of a group.

-Invariably, we recommend private travel over group travel, especially if you are a party of four or more when the cost differential is hardly anything.
-Here’s why we recommend private travelling:
+Invariably, we recommend private travel over group travel, especially if you are a party of four or more when the cost differential is marginal.

-• The tour itinerary is tailored to you and your interests
+- The itinerary can be tailored to you and your interests

-• You can choose whatever lodges or hotels you want
+- You can choose which lodges or hotels you want

-• There’s flexibility to change the itinerary on the day (within reason)
+- There’s some flexibility to change the daily itinerary (within reason)

-However – if you are a couple, or a solo traveller – then the costs of private travel may be more than you would like to spend.
+However – if you are a solo traveller or a couple – then the costs of private touring may be more than you would like to spend.
 Group travel is one option.
-But there are alternatives in South Africa or Namibia, such as self-drive.
-Check out Mode of Travel below…
+But check out Mode of Travel above.